-Education is a great place to start.
+Looking at a persons educational background is a great place to start.
 There are hundreds of schools in the country that teach Interior Design.
 Some are two year associate degree programs and some are four year programs offering a bachelors degree.
-These programs are a great start to the career of a designer and typically the number one job qualification in a majority of design firms.
-They don't want to pay for someone who doesn't know what there doing any more than you do!
-Colleges and Universities will teach a student everything from Color, space planning, project management, construction documentation, and work on projects ranging from residential homes to hospitals and corporate offices.
+Some universities offer masters programs as well.
+Colleges and Universities will teach a student everything from color, space planning, project management, construction documentation, specifications, research, sustainability, and will work on projects ranging from residential homes to commercial such as hospitals and corporate offices.

 - CID stands for Certified Interior Designer and it lets the public know that the designer is licensed within their state to practice Interior Design.
 For instance, in Virginia there is a Title Act so Interior Designers have the right to call themselves “Certified Interior Designers.”
 This is not an easy appellation to obtain and a Designer can only get it after qualifying through a combination of education, work experience, and examination.
 Can someone in Virginia still call themselves and “Interior Designer” if they aren’t CID?
 Yes.
 This doesn’t stop anyone from working as a designer or decorator.
 It’s just an additional level of professionalism and allows designers to stamp their own drawings like an Architect would.
 For instance, Government projects require an Interior Designer be CID to work on them.